coderamen666/srd-v3.5-md/basic-rules-and-legal/skills-i.md

 *Train an Animal for a Purpose:* Rather than teaching an animal individual tricks, you can simply train it for a general purpose.
-Essentially, an animal's purpose represents a preselected set of known tricks that fit into a common scheme, such as guarding or heavy labor.
+Essentially, an animal’s purpose represents a preselected set of known tricks that fit into a common scheme, such as guarding or heavy labor.
 The animal must meet all the normal prerequisites for all tricks included in the training package.
 If the package includes more than